Skip to main content

 Without SDK:

-1. Send a POST /token/generate request using one of the following values:
+1. Depending on whether the personal data is an email address or a phone number, send a POST /token/generate request using one of the following values:

 2. Store the returned refresh_token for use in the following step.